 Healthcare REITs can provide low-risk investment opportunities with significant reward potential when investors approach them as long-term investments.
 However, REITs come with risks, so investors should educate themselves about the pros and cons before investing in healthcare REITs.

 The healthcare system is huge and continuously growing.
 It is one of the stock market’s largest sectors and employers, and the demand for healthcare-related real estate is expected to continue growing.
 The demand for skilled nursing facilities and senior housing is expected to increase as the Baby Boomer generation ages in the coming years.
 Healthcare REITs that focus on these properties will benefit as occupancy levels increase and allow property owners to increase rates.

 Rental rates steadily rise each year, and the healthcare industry will continue to need new properties as healthcare services expand.
 Healthcare will always be a necessity.
-However, investing in Healthcare REITs can also pose the following risks:
+However, investing in Healthcare and medical REITs can also pose the following risks: